A guide to hitchhiking in the Netherlands

 Looking to hitch a ride in the Netherlands?
 This guide is here to give you the best advice for a safe and fun journey on the road!

 I once waited four hours for a lift while hitchhiking in Ireland to no avail.
 After trotting back and forth along a highway, I gave up and caught a bus from Limerick to Dublin instead.
-It’s no wonder that everyone always asks “Why do you bother hitchhiking?”
+It’s no wonder that everyone always asks, “Why do you bother hitchhiking?”

-When you hitchhike, you meet with a companion — a driver often well-acquainted with the surroundings — who can give you insights and information you would never have been aware of through any other mode of transport.
+When you hitchhike, you meet a companion — a driver often well-acquainted with the surroundings — who can give you insights and information you would never have been aware of through any other mode of transport.

-Here’s what you need to know about hitchhiking in the Netherlands. 👍🏼
+Here’s what you need to know about hitchhiking in the Netherlands.

 Hitchhiking in the Netherlands is legal almost everywhere apart from motorways.

-photo-of-woman-hitchhiking-in the-netherlands
+photo-of-woman-hitchhiking-in the-netherlands-on-the-phone-smiling-at-road-with-cars-coming-towards-her

-The basic rule is that if you’re able to walk somewhere, then you can stand there for hitching as well. 😊
+The basic rule is that if you’re able to walk somewhere, then you can stand there for hitching as well.

 Hitchhiking in the Netherlands: The Netherlands Lift Foundation